AV1 Image File Format (AVIF)

 Container: ItemPropertyContainerBox

-Mandatory (per item): Yes, for an image item of type 'av01'
+Mandatory (per item): Yes, for an image item of type 'av01', no otherwise

-Quantity: One for an image item of type 'av01'
+Quantity (per item): One for an image item of type 'av01', zero otherwise

 This property should be marked as essential.